koehme/icariusos/README.md

 # update

-If you need to update the kernel, use the following command to swap the kernel.bin file in the FAT16 filesystem:
+If you need to update the kernel, use the following command to swap the ICARIUS.BIN file in the FAT16 filesystem:

 ```bash
 ./swap.sh